KJBlanch/opendlv-radar/README.md

 Compilability/Status

-## Branch Convetion
+## Branch Convention

-Main - For release (Build & testing handled by GitLab Actions) WIP - For versioning, and bughandling before release.
+Main - For release (Build & testing handled by GitLab Actions)

+WIP - For versioning, and bughandling before release.

 Other subranches are feature related.
 Optic = OpticFlow implementation